jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+data demo page: lets turn stats card to become horizontally slideable, should only need one row even on small screen... for responsive design, just make the stats cards smaller

+=== DONE

 data demo page: should gsap animamte auto hide stats card on page scroll down for all view mode, just like SliverAppBar in flutter, so user can focus on the content.

 === DONE